notional-labs/notional/Readme.md

 # Notional
 This is the notional software repository.
+Watch our [hypnotic Hermes in action](https://hermes.notional.ventures).

 ## Validation